Hard-Won Lessons and New Tools to Prepare for a Safer, Better 2021

 The pandemic isn't the only thing that shook us this year.
 From social injustice to riots, wildfires and a divisive election, we've all struggled to keep up with the latest crisis while rallying our employees and informing our audiences.
 This year, communicators have been leading the way in managing brand reputation, yet realize their job is never done.
 Another crisis could be right around the corner.

-Join us for the annual Ragan Crisis Communications Conference on December 8 for an information-packed virtual experience where you'll hone your crisis communication skills for a better future.
+Sign up for Ragan's Crisis Communications Conference, an information-packed virtual experience where you'll hone your crisis communication skills for a better future.
 Together, we'll assess what was learned and forecast what to expect next—so you can protect your brand, empower employees and uplift your organization in 2021.

 YOU'LL ALSO RECEIVE THESE EXCLUSIVE BONUS MATERIALS: